best-food-facts-soybean-protein

 What are some sources of protein?

 Dr. Zello: “All plants and animal products contain protein.
-Those proteins that provide all the amino acids that we need are called high or good quality proteins.
+Those proteins that provide all the amino acids that we need are called high or good-quality proteins.
 These would include meats, eggs and dairy products.
 Some proteins have lower quality as they may be missing or have lower amounts of a specific amino acid.
 For example, legumes are lower in methionine and grains are lower in lysine.
-This is not usually a problem as we eat more protein then we need in a day.”
+This is not usually a problem as we usually eat more protein than we need in a day.”

-Are there different types of protein that help for athletic performance?
+Are there different types of protein that help with athletic performance?

 Is there anything else you would like to add?